HealthHealth

 The infant mortality rate (IMR) is defined as the probability of dying within the first year of life and refers to the number of babies under 12 months who die in a year per 1,000 live births during the same year.
 Similarly, the under-five mortality rate (U5MR) is defined as the probability of a child dying between birth and their fifth birthday.
 The U5MR refers to the number of children under five years old who die in a year per 1,000 live births in the same year.

 This information is ideally obtained from vital registration systems.
-However, like in many middle- and lower-income countries, the under-reporting of births and deaths renders the South African system inadequate for monitoring purposes.
+However, as in many middle- and lower-income countries, the under-reporting of births and deaths renders the South African system inadequate for monitoring purposes.
 South Africa is therefore reliant on alternative methods, such as survey and census data, to measure child mortality.
 Despite several surveys which should have provided information to monitor progress, the lack of reliable data since 2000 led to considerable uncertainty around the level of childhood mortality for a prolonged period.
-However, the second South Africa National Burden of Disease Study has produced national and provincial infant and under-five mortality trends from 1997 up until 2012.1
+However, the second South Africa National Burden of Disease Study has produced national and provincial infant and under-five mortality trends from 1997 up until 2012.2

 The vital registration system and the Health Information System in South Africa remain inadequate for monitoring levels of and trends in infant and child mortality.
 South Africa is therefore reliant on survey data in this regard.
 The most reliable estimates of childhood mortality are collected from Demographic and Health Surveys (DHS), conducted every five years.